matejpopovski/STT/README.md

 - SoundDevice for microphone input
 - NumPy for audio processing
 - python-dotenv for environment variable management
+- Markdown export generation

 ---

 # How It Works

-The application follows a simple AI pipeline:
+The application follows a local + cloud AI workflow:

 1. The user starts recording from the desktop GUI.
-2. Audio is captured from the microphone in small chunks.
+2. Audio is captured from the microphone in realtime.
-3. Whisper transcribes the audio locally.
+3. Whisper transcribes speech locally in small chunks.
-4. The transcript appears inside the app in near real time.
+4. The transcript appears live inside the application.
+5. Recording sessions are preserved within the same conversation context.
-5. After stopping the recording, the user can:
+6. After recording, the user can:
-   - generate a summary
+   - generate summaries
+   - extract action items
-   - ask the AI questions about the transcript
+   - ask contextual questions about the transcript
+   - export meeting notes to Markdown
-6. The Groq LLM API processes the transcript and returns a structured response.
+7. The Groq LLM API processes the transcript and returns structured AI responses.

-This creates a local + cloud hybrid AI workflow:
+This creates a hybrid AI architecture:
-- speech-to-text runs locally
+- local speech-to-text inference
-- LLM reasoning runs through the Groq API
+- cloud-based LLM reasoning and analysis

 ---